IXOPAY Review

 White-label orchestration, Tokenization (TokenEx), Vaulting, Risk, AI Analytics (Congrify)

 Four main offerings after the TokenEx merger.
 The Payment Orchestration Platform is the core: route transactions across 500+ adapters with rule-based logic, manage tokenized card data in a central vault, and reconcile settlements automatically.
-The Tokenization Platform (via TokenEx) provides universal tokens that work across all connected PSPs — one token for in-person and online transactions.
+The Tokenization Platform (via TokenEx) provides universal tokens that work across all connected PSPs.
+One token covers in-person and online transactions.
 The White-Label Solution lets PSPs, acquirers and ISOs rebrand the entire platform under their own name with custom UI and domain.
-Risk and Fraud Services provide scorecard-based transaction screening with 3D Secure triggers and Fraugster AI integration.
+Risk and Fraud Services provide scorecard-based transaction screening with 3D Secure triggers, Fraudio ML integration (the legacy Fraugster integration is historical; Fraugster is now part of Shufti Pro).
 Congrify adds AI-powered payment analytics and intelligence.
 As an iGaming operator you are using the orchestration platform.
 As a PSP serving gambling operators, you might white-label the whole thing.

 Payment Methods